njmmatthieu/CFnetwork/README.md

 ## 2. From pathways to CF Network

+Correct and merge the common dysregulated pathways into one single network.
+Add CFTR and CFTR interactors to the network.

 #### Conda environment
 deseq

-#### Script - Correct and merge dysregulated pathways into a single network.
+#### Script
     - scripts/kegg_diff_pathways_network_scripts/kegg_diff_pathways.Rmd

 #### Input